10 Different Types of Snakes in Montana

 10. Slender Green Snake

-A green snake is ending our list of types of snakes in Montana.
-Because they mostly eat small insects, spiders, and worms and don’t require mice as food, smooth green snakes are little and simple to care for.
+A green snake ends our list of snake types in Montana.
+Because they mostly eat small insects, spiders, and worms and don’t require mice as food, smooth green snakes are small and simple to care for.

-Though they are sometimes maintained as pets, they do not make ideal pets generally since they are skittish, dislike being touched, and like calm environments.
+Though they are sometimes maintained as pets, they generally do not make ideal pets since they are skittish, dislike touching, and like calm environments.

-They are present in woodlands and their preferred wet, grassy habitats, marshes, and meadows.
+They are in woodlands, and their preferred wet, grassy habitats, marshes and meadows.

 Leave a Reply